kumu/docs/getting-started/first-steps.md

 ## Create an account

 Create an account by visiting [https://kumu.io/join](https://kumu.io/join).
-You'll use this personal account to sign in to Kumu and manage all of your projects.
-(After you have a personal account, you can also create an [Organization](/guides/organizations.html) for more advanced collaboration on projects).
+You'll use this account to sign in to Kumu and manage all of your projects inside of [workspaces](/overview/accounts-and-workspaces.html).

 ## Create your first project